datafolklabs/cement/doc/source/dev/hooks.rst

 cement_pre_setup_hook
 ^^^^^^^^^^^^^^^^^^^^^

-Run before CementApp.setup() is called.
+Run first when CementApp.setup() is called.
 The application object is passed as an argument.
+Nothing is expected in return.

 .. code-block:: python